SofT-GRPO: Surpassing Discrete-Token LLM Reinforcement Learning via Gumbel-Reparameterized Soft-Thinking Policy Optimization: Conclusion

 \section{Conclusion}

 This paper presents a powerful RLVR algorithm, SofT-GRPO, to reinforce LLMs under the soft-thinking reasoning pattern.
-It integrates controllable stochasticity with Gumbel-Softmax and reinforces the soft-thinking policy with Gumbel reparameterization.
-The proposed SofT-GRPO can demonstrate better numerical, scientific, and code reasoning ability compared to the conventional discrete-token GRPO on Pass@1, especially Pass@16 and Pass@32.
-It can also be boosted to a superior solver with majority voting.
-This article emphasizes the prospects of soft-thinking in LLM reasoning.
-In the future, we will try building effective tricks over SofT-GRPO and apply it to border fields such as Vision Language Models.
+It integrates controllable stochasticity with Gumbel-Softmax and updates the soft-thinking policy with Gumbel reparameterization.
+It can demonstrate superior numerical, scientific, and code reasoning ability compared to the conventional discrete-token GRPO on Pass@1, especially Pass@16 and Pass@32.
+It can also be boosted into a better solver with majority voting.
+This work demonstrates the advantages of soft-thinking in LLM reasoning.
+Future works include extending the method for models such as Vision Language Models.